markopolo123/marksharpley.co.uk/content/posts/1password.md

 [Travel Mode](https://support.1Password.com/travel-mode/) makes certain vaults unavailable when you are travelling.
-Won't protect you from Mossad, but will give you piece of mind in normal travel situations
+Won't protect you from Mossad, but will give you piece of mind in normal travel situations...

 ![obligatory xkcd](https://imgs.xkcd.com/comics/security.png)

 ## Summary

-Two months of using this service and I keep finding useful features.
+Two months using this service and I keep finding useful features.
 It's well worth the money!